The admissions process is part of the Solihull local authority co-ordinated scheme.

 The Supplementary Information Form (SIF) should accompany any Local Authority Admission Form + Baptism Certificate.

-Our next Open Session for Nursery & Reception intake 2023-24 intake is:
+Our next Open Sessions for Nursery & Reception intake 2025-26 are:

 Please view our virtual tour.